Table of Contents

 How Do You Respond To A Low Settlement Offer?

-Consult with an experienced attorney before accepting a settlement offer.
-If the insurance company asks you directly about the settlement, you should tell them that you must speak with your legal counsel first.
+Consult with an experienced personal injury lawyer before accepting a settlement offer.
+If the insurance company asks you directly about the settlement, you should tell them you must speak with your legal counsel first.

 Your attorney can assist you in assessing whether the offer is fair and possibly pursuing other offers on your behalf.
-Our accident attorneys sometimes deal with dishonest insurers who reject or undervalue pedestrian accident claims.
+Our accident attorneys sometimes deal with insurance companies that may dispute or deny pedestrian accident claims.

 How Are Settlement Payouts Calculated?